 If the company’s KBLI codes already align with the 2017 KBLI List, the company should not need to take any action.
 However, as a technical matter, every company needs to ensure that the online system recognises it has the correct KBLI codes.

-If a discrepancy is found in a company’s KBLI codes, then the first step is for the company to obtain approval from its shareholders to adjust the provisions of its Articles of Association (“AoA”), specifically those describing its business activities, to align with the 2017 KBLI List.
+If a discrepancy is found in a company’s KBLI codes, then the first step is for the company to obtain approval from its shareholders to adjust the provisions of its Articles of Association (“AoA”), in particular, the provisions regarding its business activities to align with the 2017 KBLI List.
 Once the shareholders’ approval has been obtained, the company must then submit the shareholders’ resolution to the MOLHR through the SABH system.

 In the 2018 announcement, companies were given 12 months in which to align their AoA, giving them a deadline of 11 October 2019.

 POTENTIAL CONSEQUENCES OF NON-COMPLIANCE